-Applicant organizations need to complete a one-time only registration process for Grants.gov that includes obtaining a Data Universal Numbering System (DUNS) number, registering in the System for Award Management (SAM.gov) and registering in Grants.gov.
-Details for Grants.gov registration can be found at the Grants.gov website.
-Important: If you have problems registering for Grants.gov, call the Grants.gov Help Desk (800) 518-4726 for support.
+Applicant organizations need to complete a one-time only registration process for grants.gov that includes obtaining a Data Universal Numbering System (DUNS) number, registering in the System for Award Management (SAM.gov) and registering in grants.gov.
+Important: If you have problems registering, call the Grants.gov Help Desk at (800) 518-4726.

-Please note that this is a one-time only registration for all federal agencies using Grants.gov.
-So if your organization has already completed the Grants.gov registration process to submit electronically for another federal agency, a separate Grant.gov registration is not necessary for the Saltonstall-Kennedy grant submission.
+Please note that this is a one-time only registration for all federal agencies using grants.gov.
+So if your organization has already completed the registration process to submit electronically for another federal agency, a separate registration is not necessary for the Saltonstall-Kennedy grant submission.

 The Authorized Organizational Representative (Representative), the individual who is competent to submit the application, will receive a series of four e-mails after submission of the final application.
 It is extremely important that the Representative watch for and save each of these emails.
 The fourth email will indicate that the application has reached NOAA Fisheries.